NERVA: Design concepts

 In general form, a nuclear engine is similar to a liquid chemical engine.
 Both hold the working mass in a large tank and pump it to the reaction chamber using a turbopump.
 The difference is primarily in that the reaction chamber is generally larger, the size of the reactor.
 Complicating factors were immediately apparent.
 The first was that a means had to be found of controlling reactor temperature and power output.
 The second was that a means had to be devised to hold the propellant.
 The only practical means of storing hydrogen was in liquid form, and this required temperatures below 20 K. The third was that the hydrogen would be heated to a temperature of around 2500 K, and materials were required that could both withstand such temperatures and resist corrosion by hydrogen.

 For the fuel, plutonium-239, uranium-235 and uranium-233 were considered.
 Plutonium was rejected because it forms compounds easily and could not reach temperatures as high as those of uranium.
-Uranium-233, as compared to uranium-235, is slightly lighter, has a higher number of neutrons per fission event, and also has high probability of fission, but its radioactive properties make it more difficult to handle, and it was not readily available.
+Uranium-233 is slightly lighter than uranium-235, releases a higher number of neutrons per fission event on average, and has higher probability of fission, but its radioactive properties make it more difficult to handle, and it was not readily available.
 Uranium-235 was therefore chosen.

 For structural materials in the reactor, the choice came down to graphite or metal.
-Of the metals, tungsten emerged as the frontrunner, but it was expensive, hard to fabricate, and had undesirable neutronic properties.
+Of the metals, tungsten emerged as the front runner, but it was expensive, hard to fabricate, and had undesirable neutronic properties.
 To get around its neutronic properties, it was suggested tungsten-184, which does not absorb neutrons, should be used.
 On the other hand, graphite was cheap, actually gets stronger at temperatures up to 3,300 K, and sublimes rather than melts at 3,900 K. Graphite was therefore chosen.